How do you find accessible accommodation with a lung condition?

 - Wales: Visit Wales

-If you’re planning to go camping or caravanning in the UK, have a look at the Camping and Caravanning Club’s advice for disabled people.
+If you’re planning to go camping or caravanning in the UK, have a look at:

-Cruise holidays can be a great option for accessibility.
-Many cruise companies have accessible ships, with facilities like wheelchair access, wheel-in showers, grab rails, hearing facilities, and visual aids.
+Many cruise companies have accessible ships, with facilities like wheelchair access, wheel-in showers, grab rails, hearing facilities and visual aids.

 In the UK

-The National Rail Passenger Assist service lets you request assistance on your journey, including:
+The National Rail Passenger Assist service lets you ask for assistance on your journey, including:

 - a helping hand to get around the station